ardanlabs/gotraining/courses/ultimate/README.md

 [Tooling](tooling/README.md)

 ## Standard Library
-This material covers the essential things you need to know about the io and http packages.
-Along the way you also learn about the log, reflect and encoding packages.
+This material covers the essential things you need to know about the standard library.
+Along the way you also learn about the most commonly used packages.

 [Standard Library](stdlib/README.md)